Destinations Greece Athens

 Kolonaki

-The world's leading collection of Cycladic-era figurines — the marble white-on-white sculptures from the 3rd millennium BC that influenced Brâncuși, Modigliani, Henry Moore.
-Founded by Nicholas and Dolly Goulandris in 1986; the 1895 Ernst Ziller mansion next door — annexed by the museum in 1991 — hosts the temporary exhibitions.
-Smaller than the Benaki, easier to absorb.
+The leading collection of Cycladic-era figurines, the marble white-on-white sculptures from the 3rd millennium BC that fed Brâncuși, Modigliani, and Henry Moore.
+Founded by Nicholas and Dolly Goulandris in 1986, with the 1895 Ernst Ziller mansion next door (annexed by the museum in 1991) holding the temporary shows.
+Smaller than the Benaki, and easier to absorb.
 90 minutes.

 Cycladic figurines · 3rd millennium BCKolonaki90 min